 RMC-4630 is a potent and selective inhibitor of SHP2, a central node in the RAS signaling pathway.
 In collaboration with our partner, Sanofi, we are evaluating RMC-4630 in a multi-cohort Phase 1/2 clinical program.

-The RMC-4630 program is the focus of an exclusive global research, development and commercialization agreement with Sanofi, under which we received a $50 million upfront payment, and Sanofi agreed to cover all development costs and substantially all research costs for the joint SHP2 program.
+The RMC-4630 program is the focus of an exclusive global research, development and commercialization agreement with Sanofi, under which we received a $50 million upfront payment, and Sanofi agreed to cover all development costs and certain research costs for the joint SHP2 program.
 Sanofi received an exclusive worldwide license for global commercialization of any approved products targeting SHP2, subject to a U.S. co-promote right for Revolution Medicines.
-The companies have agreed to enter into a 50/50 profit and loss share arrangement in the U.S., and, subject to certain limitations, we are entitled to receive tiered royalties on annual net sales ranging from high single digit to mid-teen percentages on sales in other markets.
+The companies have agreed to a 50/50 profit and loss share arrangement in the U.S., and, subject to certain limitations, we are entitled to receive tiered royalties on annual net sales ranging from high single digit to mid-teen percentages on sales in other markets.
 We could also receive more than $500 million in development and regulatory milestone payments.

 SHP2 is a protein encoded by the PTPN11 gene, which has long been regarded as a cancer-causing gene.
 The SHP2 protein plays a central role in modulating cell survival and growth by transmitting signals from upstream receptor tyrosine kinases, or RTKs, to RAS.
 As a key signaling node within the RAS pathway, SHP2 acts as an important regulator of growth signals within normal cells and, in certain circumstances, cancer cells.